This article provides a practical explanation of Big Data. After reading, you’ll understand the basics of this powerful innovation tool.

 Veracity (value and accuracy)

-Veracity is the final V. In the context of Big Data, veracity refers to the quality and value of data and how accurate they are.
+Veracity is the final V. In the context of BD, veracity refers to the quality and value of data and how accurate they are.
 The collection of so much information is of little value if its reliability and accuracy can’t be determined.
 The more reliable and accurate the information, the more valuable for the business and the more accurate the analysis.

 Application of Big Data